 Report the estimated amount of the bank's deposits (in domestic offices and in insured branches in Puerto Rico and U.S. territories and possessions) that is not covered by federal deposit insurance.
-This estimate should reflect the deposit insurance limits in effect for "retirement deposit accounts" (as defined in Schedule RC-O, Memorandum item 1) and other deposit accounts on the report date, which are \$250,000 and \$100,000, respectively.
+This estimate should reflect the deposit insurance limits of \$250,000 for "retirement deposit accounts" (as defined in Schedule RC-O, Memorandum item 1) and \$100,000 for other deposit accounts without taking into account the temporary increase in deposit insurance in effect through December 31, 2009, or a bank's participation in the FDIC's Debt Guarantee Program or Transaction Account Guarantee Program.
 The reporting of this information is mandated by Section 7(a)(9) of the Federal Deposit Insurance Act.